Moroccan Mint Tea Recipe: How to Make It the Traditional Way

-The traditional Moroccan Mint Tea, the staple of Moroccan Cuisine, has only four ingredients: mint, green tea, sugar, and water.
-That’s it.
-It is easy to implement at home to enjoy this sweet and delicious hot drink with your family and friends.
-Moroccan mint tea has also plenty of benefits, starting from its stress-relieving and immune-boosting properties, so there are plenty of reasons to fall in love with this amazing drink.
-If you prefer iced tea, try my iced Moroccan mint tea recipe.
+It is easy to brew at home to enjoy this sweet and delicious hot drink with your family and friends.
+The benefits of Moroccan mint tea are plenty, starting from its stress-relieving and immune-boosting properties, so there is one more reason to fall in love with this amazing drink.
+If you prefer iced tea, try my iced Moroccan mint tea recipe,

 Disclaimer: This post may contain affiliate links, which means if you click on a product or a service and decide to purchase it, I may receive a commission at no extra cost to you.
-All the products and services that I recommend are based on my own experience and are things I truly love and believe in.
 For more information, you can read my full disclaimer.

-- For the best result use loose-leaf green tea, but green tea bags will work fine too.
+- For the best result, use quality loose-leaf green tea, but green tea bags will work if needed.

-- If you feel that you are not a tea drinker, try this one out, for many say that it is the best tea for people who do not like tea at all!
+- If you feel you are not a tea drinker, try this one out; many say it is the best tea for people who do not like tea at all!

 I RELATED: Why does my tea taste bitter? | How to avoid tea bitterness